 South Carolina implemented a state-wide eviction moratorium between March 17 and May 14, 2020.
-In both Greenville and Charleston, this period saw almost no new eviction filings.
-Since the moratorium lifted, however, new case filings have increased but remain below historical averages.
+In both Greenville (Greenville County) and Charleston, this period saw almost no new eviction filings.
+New case filings increased after the moratorium lifted.

 More detail on eviction protections in South Carolina can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Greenville (Greenville County) were higher than average in January and February of 2020.1 That pattern reversed in March, and new filings fell to nearly zero in April 2020, after which filings increased.

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and beyond.
 We analyzed eviction records in Greenville to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.